Safety Improvement Plan | Definition, Components, and Tips

 5. Risk Assessment

-Once hazards are identified, it’s crucial to assess the potential impact and likelihood of each hazard leading to an incident.
+Once hazards are identified, assessing the potential impact and likelihood of each hazard leading to an incident is crucial.
 Tools like risk matrices can be invaluable here, helping organizations prioritize risks based on their severity and how often they might occur.
 This ensures that the most critical risks are addressed first.

 6. Set Clear Objectives